In an extroverted world that never stops making noise, being quiet is a gift, not a drawback.

-There have been many articles explaining society’s perspective on the average introvert.
-Most of us have probably been labeled as the “quiet one,” “shy one,” or one who “doesn’t talk.”
-We may wear these labels with ambivalence — after all, there are worse things to be called — yet the dictionary definition of introversion also harms introverts.
+If you’re an introvert, you may have been labeled as the “quiet one,” the “shy one,” or the one who “doesn’t talk.”
+You may wear these labels with ambivalence.
+After all, there are worse things to be called.

-In actuality, we do talk when there is something we want to talk about and, yes, we are quiet.
-But in a world that never stops making noise, being quiet is a gift, not a drawback.
+In reality, we introverts do talk when there is something meaningful on our mind that we want to talk about.
+And, the opposite is also true — many of us introverts have quiet personalities.
+But this quietness isn’t a bad thing.
+In a world that never stops making noise, I believe that being quiet is a gift, not a drawback.
 Solitude, too, is a gift and an opportunity to be seized.

-To some people, however, solitude may seem like a daunting concept.
-The same with “quiet” as in the absence of sound.
-While some may find it uncomfortable — it leaves too much space and one thing we as a culture are experts at is filling up space — we introverts love it.
+To some people, however, solitude is a daunting concept.
+They have the same attitude toward quiet, as in the absence of sound.
+While some may find it uncomfortable — it leaves too much space and one thing we as a culture are experts at is filling up space — many of us introverts love quiet.

 So, in my opinion, I’m not too quiet: the world is just too loud.